The practice of how to engage stakeholders around a common purpose

 A Real Example

 - I understand the end to end workflow myself.
-It may take several days of visiting and experiencing the actual flow of a service or customer journey.
-This can take from half a day, to several days.
+It may take anything from half a day to several days of visiting and experiencing the actual flow of a service or customer journey.

-- As part of Understand (Discovery), I or my team will create a robust story of a customer journey, that involves their end to end journey, and all the steps in the organsiation that they went through.
-This journey is more of a workflow, and includes the activities of the online interactions, each staff interaction in the front and back offices, and the activities that each member of staff undertakes.
+- As part of Understand (Discovery), I or my team will create a robust story of a customer journey, that involves their end to end journey, and all the steps in the organisation that they went through.
+This journey is more of a workflow than a process chart, and includes the activities of the online interactions, each staff interaction in the front and back offices, and the activities that each member of staff undertakes.

 - I will visit each stakeholder, and talk to their manager.
-I primarily am there to listen; to gain knowledge about their thinking, barriers, problems they face with other stakeholders, and their design to engage.
-I get a sense of the view that manager has of themselves in the overall service.
-I build trust with them.
+I primarily am there to listen; to gain knowledge about their thinking, barriers, the problems they face with other stakeholders, and their desire to engage in this exercise.
+I get a sense of the perspective that manager has of their organisation in the overall service.
+I build up trust with them in this discussion.

-- A session is organised where the key stakeholders that have a desire to work together are brought in.
-This should happen by a senior manager, who has influence over all the stakeholders.
+- A session is organised where the key stakeholders that have a desire to work together are brought together.
+This should happen through an invitation by a senior manager, who has influence over all the stakeholders.

 - I would consider if I facilitate this or bring in a professional facilitator.

 - Go around every participant and Check in.
 And ask them what they hope to get out of this session.
-This brings them all to a place that is not their normal role in the organisation.
-They are there as people rather than roles.
+This brings them all to a place of equality that is different to their normal position in the whole system.
+They are there as people and equals, rather than roles.

-- Ask each one to write down the purpose of the work that their area performes.
+- Ask each one to write down the purpose of the work that their area performs.
 And they put up whatever they have written up on the wall.

 - Go through the pre-prepared customer journey FROM THE PERSPECTIVE OF THE CUSTOMER.
 Demonstrate where in the workflow, are the barriers to this flow working well.
 Emphasise that these barriers are the causes by the system design and not the people in the work.